Weather Warnings - Flood Warning - Fortescue River

 Flood Warning Number: 2

-Significant river rises and areas of flooding have occurred in the lower
+caused river rises.
+River rises and areas of flooding are expected to ease in

 Flood Safety Advice: